socallinuxexpo/scale-network/switch-configuration/README.md

 For system prerequisites for building switch configurations, check in the POD documentation of the PERL scripts and the README.md file in config/scripts/

-For Zero Touch Provisioning, look in the README.md file in config/scripts under the heading \"Zero Touch Provisioning\"
+For Zero Touch Provisioning, look in the README.md file in config/scripts under the heading "Zero Touch Provisioning"

 # Firmware

-Firmware images can be downloaded from \'scale-ztpserver.delong.com/images\'.
+Firmware images can be downloaded from 'scale-ztpserver.delong.com/images'.
 The intent is for firmware to be managed entirely through the ZTP process outside of exceptional circumstances.

 ## Models

 ### EX2300

-We are running the following version of \'junos\':
+We are running the following version of 'junos':
 - [junos arm32 25.2R1.9](http://scale-ztpserver.delong.com/images/junos-arm-32-25.2R1.9.tgz)

 ### EX4200

-We are running the following versions of \'junos\' and its \'bootloader\':
+We are running the following versions of 'junos' and its 'bootloader':

 - [jloader 12.1R3](http://scale-ztpserver.delong.com/images/jloader-ex-3242-12.1R3-signed.tgz)
 - [jinstall 15.1R7.9](http://scale-ztpserver.delong.com/images/jinstall-ex-4200-15.1R7.9-domestic-signed.tgz)

 ### EX4300

-We are running the following version of \'junos\':
+We are running the following version of 'junos':
 - [jinstall 21.4R3.15](http://scale-ztpserver.delong.com/images/jinstall-ex-4300-21.4R3.15-signed.tgz)

 ### SRX300

-We are running the following versions of \'junos\' on the router:
+We are running the following version of 'junos' on the router:

 - [junos 24.2R1.17](http://dhcp-01.delong.com/images/junos-srxsme-15.1X49-D120.3-domestic.tgz)

 ## Validate

-Current \'SHA256\' for the juniper firmware:
+Current 'SHA256' for the juniper firmware:

 ```
 5897f0d74f8ea3cd8a20abdf685e33053d7e6fba7715985be3972995124fc543  junos-arm-32-25.2R1.9.tgz